Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

 ## Acknowledgements:

 I would like to thank my wife, Anita, for not complaining when I bored her to tears talking about this project, for proof-reading site content, for double-checking functionality across various devices, and, most of all, for inexplicably agreeing to remain in my general vicinity.

 I also owe a debt to my brother, Greg, for repeatedly agreeing to test and give feedback on site functionality, particularly as regards the various iterations of the game.

 I am indebted, too, to my friends Ruth, Yan, and Mike, and to my father, George, for checking the functionality of the website on their devices.

-I would also like to thank my friend Milana for offering her expert feedback on all things cartographic and design, and for being a reliable font of telling me when my UX sucks.
+I would also like to thank my friend Milana for offering her expert feedback on all things cartographic and design, and for being a reliable font of telling me when my UX and design suck.

-Finally, I would like to express my gratitude to my course mentor, Spencer Barribal, for offering encouragement and useful ideas, and to the Code Institute tutors and Slack community for providing advice and for humouring me when I asked stupid questions.
+Finally, I would like to express my gratitude to my course mentor, Spencer Barribal, for offering encouragement and useful ideas, and to the
+Code Institute tutors and Slack community for providing advice and for humouring me when I asked stupid questions.